Divisor: General

-Divisors can be negative as well as positive, although sometimes the term is restricted to positive divisors.
+Divisors can be negative as well as positive, although often the term is restricted to positive divisors.
 For example, there are six divisors of 4; they are 1, 2, 4, −1, −2, and −4, but only the positive ones (1, 2, and 4) would usually be mentioned.

 1 and −1 divide (are divisors of) every integer.
 Every integer (and its negation) is a divisor of itself.
 Integers divisible by 2 are called even, and integers not divisible by 2 are called odd.